 This course is available to students as an academic course for 3 graduate credits.
 To get more information on how to register, please contact the School of Nursing registrar’s office for details firstname.lastname@example.org

 Specialized Instruction.
 Small Groups.

-Classes will be held in Rutgers’ high fidelity classrooms and computer labs.
+This year’s sessions will be held via videoconferencing via the Rutgers Canvas Learning Platform.
 You will gain hands-on instruction and practice in using the JBI specialized software program called SUMARI (the System for the Unified Management, Assessment and Review of Information), which is designed to assist researchers and practitioners to conduct systematic reviews of 10 different types, including reviews of effectiveness, qualitative research, economic evaluations, prevalence/incidence, aetiology/risk, mixed methods, umbrella/overviews, text/opinion, diagnostic test accuracy and scoping reviews.
 More information on this comprehensive tool is available here: jbisumari.org.